seregazhuk/php-watcher/README.md

 [![Build Status](https://travis-ci.org/seregazhuk/php-watcher.svg?branch=master)](https://travis-ci.org/seregazhuk/php-watcher)

-PHP-watcher helps develop long-running PHP applications by automatically them when file changes in the directory are detected.
+PHP-watcher helps develop long-running PHP applications by automatically restarting them when file changes in the directory are detected.

 Here's how it looks like: